-a) Before the European War: There were about 16 million organized workers in Europe and the United States and an association called the "International Secretariat of National Trade Union Centres".
-But those 16 million people did not join the "International Secretariat of National Trade Union Centres". because the organized workers were divided into many factions:

-1. British and American trade unions only care about improving workers' lives, but no mentioning of overthrowing capital.

-2. Anarchist unions of Latin countries, did not want to form political parties.

-3. The reformist factions only advocated for trade unions support of the political parties, but it should merge with the political party.

-4. Neutralism holds that workers are not the basis of revolutions.

-5. Communists, with the policy of overthrowing capital and that workers is the revolutionary foundation, there must be a political party to lead the trade union to do the revolution.
+- a) Before the European War: there were about 16 million organized workers in Europe and the United States and an association called the "International Secretariat of National Trade Union Centres".
+But those 16 million people did not join the "International Secretariat of National Trade Union Centres". because the organized workers were divided into many factions: - 1.
+British and American trade unions only care about improving workers' lives, but no mentioning of overthrowing capital. - 2.
+Anarchist unions of Latin countries, did not want to form political parties. - 3.
+The reformist factions only advocated for trade unions to support political parties, rather than working in tandem or merging with the political party. - 4.
+Neutralism holds that workers are not the basis of revolutions. - 5.
+The Communists, with the political line of overthrowing capital and using workers as the revolutionary foundation, proposed that a political party to lead the trade unions in a revolution was a must.